SRWieZ/thumbhash/readme.md

 Thumbhash PHP is a PHP library for generating unique, human-readable identifiers from image files.
 It is inspired by [Evan Wallace's Thumbhash algorithm](https://github.com/evanw/thumbhash) and provides a PHP implementation of the algorithm.

 Thumbhash is a very compact representation of a placeholder for an image.
 Store it inline with your data and show it while the real image is loading for a smoother loading experience.
-It's similar to [BlurHash](https://github.com/woltapp/blurhash) but with some advantages
+It's similar to [BlurHash](https://github.com/woltapp/blurhash) but with some advantages.
+Note that if you have large images, you should first resize them to 100x100 or smaller.

 [Read more and test it here !](https://evanw.github.io/thumbhash/)